The Fact Page of 'The Da Vinci Code':

 - Jesus has always, in every single instance in both the Old and the New Testament being viewed as the Son of God, and indeed God himself.

 - John the Young is widely recognised as the person to the right of Jesus in Da Vinci's Last Supper, not Mary Magdalene.

 - Sir Isaac Newton has always been regarded as a devout believer of the Bible and Creation.

 - There are not 666 panes of glass in the pyramid at the entrance to the Louvre, in Paris.

 There is a massive amount of contradictory material, which is both amusing and astounding in its arrogant assumption that nobody would bother to crosscheck at least some of the supposed facts used to apparently debunk thousands of years of Christian history.
-The more independent material I read the sorrier I felt for anyone who actually got conned into believing any of this could possibly be true.
+The more independent material I read the sorrier I felt for anyone who actually got conned into believing that any of this could possibly be true.

 The author's website now states that the book is a novel, and therefore a work of fiction.
-He now distances himself from what the characters state as absolute facts and says that the reader must make up their own minds as to what is fact and fiction.
+No kidding!
+He now distances himself from what the characters state as absolute facts and says that the reader must make up their own minds as to what is fact or fiction.
 The fact page at the front of the book is not actually facts as such (anymore!), more a statement that the documents quoted exist.
 A pitiful way of saying 'I've been busted, but there ain't no way I'm admitting it!'
 This is commonly referred to as a cop-out.
 Read the Da Vinci Code, research all the 'facts' presented and come to your own informed conclusion.
 My research took an hour to reveal the books central theories to be nothing more than cunning stories lines that were bound to provoke, and propel the novel into a best-seller.
 If ever a person needs proof of the historical accuracy of the Bible, then the Da Vinci Code is it.